Signature Edition Blu-ray

 The uncompressed audio is quite clean, but by nature, doesn't offer a lot of dynamic range, and only minimal usage of the rear stage.
 The music sounds quite nice, and spoken words come through the mix with clarity.

 This Signature Edition set boasts some entertaining extras, including an introduction by Diane Disney Miller, a deleted scene, alternate ending, and some deleted songs.
 There is a new featurette about the "nine old men" that animated some of Disney's greatest classics...a real treat!

 Also, there three interactive games based on "Camp Never Land", and a cool "Virtual Flight" that takes you over the London skyline.
 If you've been on the ride at Walt Disney World, you'll feel a little nostalgic with this.
 There are also two bonus discs: a DVD version of the movie, and a digital copy disc.

 Finally, you can enjoy Tinker Bell in "A Fairy's Tale", plus a new music video for "Second Star to the Right" performed by T-Squad.
 Best of all is hearing Walt Disney in his own words discussing why he made Peter Pan!

 Peter Pan is a toast to childhood and innocence, and contains a wonderful message about loving and treasuring that magical time in our lives, before we had to grow up and become pirates…er, adults.
 Despite a few flaws, Disney has captured much of that magic and spirit with this animated classic, and as such, this remains a movie you’ll always want to share with the Wendys, Michaels, and Johns in your lives.
-If you already have one of the previously issued versions, you should definitely consider this new definitive Diamond Edition release.
+If you already have one of the previously issued versions, you should definitely consider this new definitive Signature Edition release.